s-sajid-ali/icaruswf/README.md

 `lar -c hitfinding.fcl -n -1 -s prodcorsika_bnb_genie_protononly_overburden_icarus_20220118T213827-GenBNBbkgr_100evt_G4_DetSim_*-MCstage0.root`<br>
 `lar -c pandora.fcl -n -1 -s prodcorsika_bnb_genie_protononly_overburden_icarus_20220118T213827-GenBNBbkgr_100evt_G4_DetSim_*-MCstage0_*-HitFinding.root`<br>

+Please note that in oder to run on a subset of events, instead of specifying `-n -1` you can specify the number of events you want to run on, e.g. `-n 2` for 2 events.

 In order to run the full chain set of test (g4, detsim, reco1, reco2) one can use the standard fcl files already shipped with the installation:<br>
 g4: `cosmics_g4_icarus_sce_overburden.fcl`<br>
 detsim: `standard_detsim_icarus.fcl`<br>